 However, JAG subawards that are required or specifically authorized by statute (see 34 U.S.C. § 10152(a) and 34 U.S.C. § 10156) do not require prior approval.
-This includes subawards made by states under the JAG Program.
+This includes subawards made by states and units of local government under the JAG Program.
 For additional information regarding subawards and authorizations, please refer to the subaward section in the OJP Grant Application Resource Guide.